xpack/web-llvm/website/docs/api/groups/vfdatabase.md

 <div class="doxyPage">

-# The query interface.
-Reference
+# The query interface Reference

 <p>Retrieve the <a href="/web-llvm/docs/api/classes/llvm/function">Function</a> with <a href="/web-llvm/docs/api/structs/llvm/vfshape">VFShape</a> <span class="doxyComputerOutput">Shape</span>. <a href="#details">More...</a></p>